Jayesh Patel President and Managing Attorney, Street Democracy (Detroit, MI)

 James Heaton, Plantation, FL (MISSION UNITED Veterans Pro Bono Project of Legal Aid Service of Broward County)

 James is the Supervising Attorney for MISSION UNITED.
 He serves on the Board of the Broward county Bar Association Young Lawyers Section and is the project leader for the FLAdvocate’s Veteran’s Practice Section.

-Renato Izquieta, Laguna Niguel, CA (Veterans Legal Services)
+Renato Izquieta, Santa Ana, CA (Veterans Legal Services)

-Renato works for the Internal Revenue Service; prior, he worked for the Orange County Superior Court and as the Directing Attorney of the Santa Ana Office of the Legal Aid Society of Orange County.
+Renato works for the Orange County Department of Child Support Services; prior, he worked for the Internal Revenue Service, Orange County Superior Court, and as the Directing Attorney of the Santa Ana Office of the Legal Aid Society of Orange County.

 Aimee Majoue, Oklahoma City, OK (Crowe & Dunlevy)